skerkour/phaser/README.md

 <!-- TODO: image architecture -->

 Want to learn how to use Rust to hack the planet?
-Phaser was extracted from the chaptres 2, 3, and 4 of my book [Black Hat Rust](https://academy.kerkour.com/black-hat-rust?coupon=PHASER), where, among other things, we learn how to build a fast async scanner.
+Phaser was extracted from the chapters 2, 3, and 4 of my book [Black Hat Rust](https://academy.kerkour.com/black-hat-rust?coupon=PHASER), where, among other things, we learn how to build a fast async scanner.

 <div align="center">
   <a href="https://academy.kerkour.com/black-hat-rust?coupon=GITHUB" target="_blank" rel="noopener">